arjun-kk/arjun-kk.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Philosophy, University of Florida, 2027 (expected)
+* M.A. in Philosophy, University of Florida, 2024
+* M.A. in Philosophy, University of Hyderabad, 2022
-* M.S. in Jekyll, GitHub University, 2014
+* B.Sc. in Physics.
+Mahatma Gandhi University, 2014
-* B.S. in GitHub, GitHub University, 2012

 Work experience
 ======